PennyLaneAI/pennylane/doc/news/new_opmath.rst

     :title: Sharp bits about the qml.Hamiltonian dispatch
     :href: sharp-bits-hamiltonian

-    One of the reasons that :class:`~.ops.LinearCombination` exists is that the old Hamiltonian class is not compatible with new opmath tensor products.
+    One of the reasons that :class:`~.ops.op_math.LinearCombination` exists is that the old Hamiltonian class is not compatible with new opmath tensor products.
     We can try to instantiate an old ``qml.ops.Hamiltonian`` class with a ``X(0) @ X(1)`` tensor product, which returns a :class:`~.pennylane.ops.Prod` instance with new opmath enabled.

     >>> qml.operation.active_new_opmath() # confirm opmath is active (by default)